-Responsibilities: Creative Direction, Identity Design, Brand Strategy, Naming, Photography, Website Design, User Experience
+Responsibilities: Creative Direction, Identity Design, Brand Strategy, Photography Art Direction, Video Production, Website Design, User Experience

 It is 1995.
 Even Flow is playing on the garage radio.
 It is 4:30 AM, still dark.
 I grab a weedeater and spare spool of line.
 The groundskeeper hops in the Gator cursing.
 I sit down next to him, and he peels out in reverse.
 We tear across the back nine as he points and hollers.
 He jerks the wheel remembering something.
 Still mostly asleep, I slide across the bench seat and out onto the wet green.
 Once I came to a stop, I remember thinking, “man, I gotta get a different job.”

 Responsibilities: Naming, Sustainability, Copywriting, Business Development, Research, Brand Strategy

 Close your eyes.
 It is 1999.
 You are in a coffee shop.
 A record store.
 A guitar shop.
 You have on a flannel shirt.
 Levi’s.
 You are contemplating dying your hair fuschia.
 You have just taken a gig as an extra on High Fidelity.
 It is the culmination of everything.
 It is perfect.
 You don’t even have to shave.
 You imagine yourself having a couple Rolling Rocks with John Cusack.
 Maybe even Joan.
 Now, open your eyes.
 You are Chris Jackson.
 You are a designer, a father.
 Same shirt.
 Same jeans.
 But the Cusacks are just a memory.